Causes, Concerns, Remediation

 In order to reduce mould growth in mechanical chases, the moisture problem in the building should be addressed in a methodical fashion.
 The first step is to identify the source of the moisture and minimize its impact as much as possible.
 This may involve modifying the building envelope, including the walls, ceiling, floors, windows, doors, roof, and other components separating the interior from the exterior.
 Upgrading the mechanical equipment used to improve the level of moisture control may also be required to solve the mould issue.

 The excess moisture should be reduced or removed before any structural modifications or mechanical equipment are introduced.
 Proper ventilation in the attic continuously removes excess moisture intermittently throughout the heating and cooling months.
 Identifying and minimizing the source first is more cost-effective and makes the entire project more likely to succeed.
-Restoration professionals have the expertise to investigate source reduction, which may be attributed to issues related to groundwater, combustion appliance backdrafting, walls or ventilation.
+Restoration professionals have the skills to investigate source reduction, which may be attributed to issues related to groundwater, combustion appliance backdrafting, walls or ventilation.